Divers Bring Up Child’s Body From Frozen Pond After Following Lead of Specially Trained Dog

 — PIX11 News (@PIX11News) January 3, 2017

 David’s mother appeared on television over the weekend, she was distraught and asking for the public’s help in finding her son.
-He had wandered off wearing a light jacket on a cold night where temperature’s dipped down into the teens.
-Police searched a 2 to 3 mile radius around the Puckett home when David was first reported missing.
+He had wandered off wearing a light jacket on a cold night where temperatures dipped down into the teens.
+Police searched a 2- to 3-mile radius around the Puckett home when David was first reported missing.

 USA Today reports that the missing boy left the house after an argument with one of his siblings.
 He was last seen about 4:30 p.m. on Saturday.
 When his family discovered he was missing they searched for David for about an hour before contacting police.
 More than 200 volunteers joined the search on Sunday and again on Monday.
-There was at least 150 law enforcement members also involved in the search and 27,000 reverse 911 calls went out to people within a few miles of the missing boy’s home.
+There were at least 150 law enforcement members also involved in the search and 27,000 reverse 911 calls went out to people within a few miles of the missing boy’s home.

 UPDATED #FindingDavid Flyer.
 Please RT, Share and distribute. #AMBERAlert https://t.co/WRmVKrKi5C pic.twitter.com/8yKExi5AuO